Best modeling amps 2026: get iconic amp and effects tones at your fingertips

 ❌ Avoid if you like low-end: With an 8-inch speaker, the LT25 is naturally a little limited when it comes to the reproduction of bass frequencies.

-Overview: Throughout its decades of building amps, Fender has learned a few things – and the Mustang LT25 puts a lot of that expertise into one relatively compact yet punchy amp.
-The Fender Mustang LT25 is a great modeling amp, particularly for beginners – though it will suit a broad range of guitar players.
+Throughout its decades of building amps, Fender has learned a few things – and the Mustang LT25 puts a lot of that expertise into one relatively compact yet punchy amp.
+The Fender Mustang LT25 is a great modeling amp, particularly for beginners – though it will suit a broad range of electric guitar players.

-Sounds: All of the classic Fender amps are present and accounted for which makes it great if you're a fan of the brand.
+All of the classic Fender amps are present and accounted for which makes it great if you're a fan of the brand.
 Amps like the Twin Reverb, Deluxe Reverb, Bassman, and many others are all featured here and are very accurately modeled.
 It gives you a great selection of sounds to work with, but it's not just a one-trick pony.

 "Call me a luddite, but I think the Mustang LT25 is pitching itself perfectly.
 I enjoyed the un-fussy simplicity and interesting sounds, and most importantly, it made me want to keep playing!
 This part of the market features some strong competition, but the ‘Stang has proved itself once more."